IyashaGoyal/Clustering/README.md

 Clustering, an essential technique in unsupervised machine learning, groups similar data points based on specific features or characteristics.
 The primary aim is to uncover inherent patterns, structures, or relationships within the data without predefined labels.
 Clustering finds applications in diverse fields, such as data analysis, pattern recognition, image segmentation, and customer segmentation.

 # Key Concepts:
-1. Objective
+# 1. Objective
 The primary objective of clustering is to partition a dataset into groups or clusters, where points within the same cluster are more similar to each other than to those in other clusters.

-2. Similarity Measure
+# 2. Similarity Measure
 Clustering relies on a similarity measure to quantify the likeness between data points.
 Common metrics include Euclidean distance, cosine similarity, and correlation coefficient.

 # Clustering Methods:
-1. K-Means Clustering
+# 1. K-Means Clustering
 K-Means is a popular partitioning method that divides the dataset into 'k' clusters, minimizing the sum of squared distances between data points and their assigned cluster centroids.
 The algorithm iteratively refines cluster assignments until convergence.

-2. Affinity Propagation
+# 2. Affinity Propagation
 Affinity Propagation identifies exemplars (representative points) and assigns each point to the nearest exemplar based on similarity.
 It's suitable for diverse cluster shapes and sizes without requiring the predefined number of clusters 'k'.

-3. Mean Shift Clustering
+# 3. Mean Shift Clustering
 Mean Shift is a density-based method identifying cluster centers by iteratively shifting towards the mode of the data distribution.
 It can detect clusters with irregular shapes and sizes.

-4. Spectral Clustering
+# 4. Spectral Clustering
 Spectral Clustering leverages eigenvalues to reduce data dimensionality before clustering, effective for non-convex clusters and capturing complex relationships.

-5. Agglomerative Clustering
+# 5. Agglomerative Clustering
 Agglomerative Clustering is a hierarchical method that merges the most similar clusters until only one remains, illustrated by a dendrogram.

-6. Density-Based Spatial Clustering (DBSCAN)
+# 6. Density-Based Spatial Clustering (DBSCAN)
 DBSCAN identifies clusters based on data point density, grouping closely packed points and separating outliers.
 It discovers clusters of arbitrary shapes without specifying the number of clusters.

-7. OPTICS Clustering
+# 7. OPTICS Clustering
 Ordering Points To Identify the Clustering Structure (OPTICS) extends DBSCAN, allowing flexible cluster extraction for varying densities and shapes.

-8. Birch Clustering
+# 8. Birch Clustering
 BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies) is a hierarchical algorithm for large datasets, incrementally building a tree-like structure.

 # About The Notebook(Clustering.ipynb):
-The Clustering.ipynb notebook is generated to perform clustering on the Raisin_Dataset.csv.
+The Clustering.ipynb notebook is generated to perform clustering on the Attribute DataSet.csv.
 All 8 clustering types are applied to the dataset, evaluating parameters such as Silhouette, Calinski-Harabasz, and Davies-Bouldin.
 The notebook provides a comprehensive analysis of clustering algorithms and their performance on the given dataset.